- Monthly Theme: Erotic Thrillers

-Kristine: He was talking about how even though we hate Rusk, during that scene you empathize with his panic and frustration, and sort of hate Babs for being an uncooperative and cumbersome dead body that might incriminate him.
+Kristine: He was talking about how even though we hate Rusk, during that scene we empathize with his panic and frustration and sort of hate Babs for being an uncooperative and cumbersome dead body that might incriminate him.
 I agree that it was a funny scene, and I was laughing and delighted that she was fucking with him from beyond the grave, but I also was stressed out FOR him.

 Sean: Yeah.
 The scene is amazing because it fucks with our sense of identification.